ricomariani/CG-SQL-author/docs/user_guide/18_pre_processing.md

 assert!(foo < bar);
 ```

+This example is a macro that produces a statement list (`stmt_list`), so it can
+be used in the places where a statement list can appear.
+Every macro definition
+specifies the nature of the thing it produces, which limits the places that it
+can appear.

+The nature of macros means that while you may get an error for using the wrong
+macro type in the wrong location, you cannot get syntax errors due to the
+replacement.
+Of course semantic errors are still possible, so for instance maybe
+the macro references a table that doesn't exist or maybe the table doesn't have
+certain necessary columns.
+Such errors are possible, but the macro is sure to
+expand correctly.

+Any errors are reported on the lines of the macro not where the macro is used.

 ### Types of Macros and Macro Arguments

 The example in the introduction is a macro that produces a statement list.
+It
-It can be used anywhere a statement list would be valid.
+can be used anywhere a statement list would be valid.
+The full list of macro
-The full list of macro types is as follows:
+types is as follows:

 |Type|Notes                                                  |
 |---:|:------------------------------------------------------|